bazilinskyy/coupled-sim/README.md

 ## Stoplogging inbetween the experiments
 To stop the logger from logging in the lobby inbetween the experiments a persistent boolean is needed.
-The stoplogging boolean is activated when the AV reaches the end point in the experiment.
-When the stoplogging boolean is set to true, it destroys all the items in the player and car lists, so that the new players and cars can be added to the list.
+The stoplogging boolean is activated when the AV reaches the endpoint in the experiment.
+When the stoplogging boolean is set to true, it destroys all the items in the player and car lists so that the new players and cars can be added to the list.

 To achieve this, the following piece of code is added to the *NetworkingManager* script inside the *Update* function.
 ```